redpanda-data/helm-charts/charts/redpanda/README.md

 ### [post_install_job.podTemplate.annotations](https://artifacthub.io/packages/helm/redpanda-data/redpanda?modal=values&path=post_install_job.podTemplate.annotations)

-Additional annotations to apply to the Pods of this Job.
+Annotations to apply (or overwrite the default) to the Pods of this Job.

 **Default:** `{}`

 ### [post_install_job.podTemplate.labels](https://artifacthub.io/packages/helm/redpanda-data/redpanda?modal=values&path=post_install_job.podTemplate.labels)

-Additional labels to apply to the Pods of this Job.
+Labels to apply (or overwrite the default) to the Pods of this Job.

 **Default:** `{}`